QuoteVote/quotevote-monorepo/docs/admin-panel.md

 ### Access Methods

 #### 1. Via Settings Page
-For users with admin privileges, an **Admin Panel** button with an AdminPanelSettings icon appears in the Settings page footer.
+For users with admin privileges, an **Admin Panel** button with a Security shield icon appears in the Settings page footer.

 **Location**: Settings → Bottom navigation bar → "Admin" button